pocomane/brewed-in-the-apocalypse/bita.md

 add only the maximum value.

 - On success, add 2 from the next roll of the PCs.
-- On trade-off, add 1 from the next roll of the PCs.
+- On twist, add 1 from the next roll of the PCs.

 __Hindering PCs__ - When you hinder someone and you have to roll:

 - On success, subtract 2 from the next roll of the PCs.
-- On trade-off, subtract 1 from the next roll of the PCs.
+- On twist, subtract 1 from the next roll of the PCs.

 The __Hinder PCs__ can be done also when that person is acting against you directly (this is the way to represent an opposition roll).
 You can not hinder